 – Honey bees – castes, lifecycles, re-queening

-– Swarming and catching a swarm
+– Catching a swarm

 – Buying second hand hive equipment, frames, boxes, smoker & hive tools